 Despite being one of the most formidable formats known to mankind, vinyl records have a propensity for attracting dust and grime.
-Between late night sessions, Sunday morning exhibitions and the commute from work to home (and back again), once new and shiny vinyl records can start to show some serious wear quicker than expected.
-Not to mention those rare gems pulled from the flea market that haven’t been properly cleaned … maybe ever?
-Fingerprints, dust, static, scratches; all create unwanted noise on what is supposed to be the audiophiles format of choice.
+Between late-night listening and Sunday morning sessions, once new and shiny vinyl can start to show some serious wear quicker than expected.
+Not to mention those rare gems pulled from the crate that haven’t been properly cleaned … maybe ever?
+Fingerprints, dust, static, scratches — all create unwanted noise on what is supposed to be the audiophile’s format of choice.
 The cracks and pops, once so endearing, can easily become audibly unbearable.
 Furthermore, oil from your hands can eat at the surface of vinyl, bringing the value of a record down.
-Luckily, a solution is easily had.
-Follow these guidelines on how to clean vinyl records and you won’t have to fret about dust or fingerprints again.
+Follow these guidelines on how to clean vinyl records and you won’t have to worry about dust or fingerprints.

 Steps to Clean Vinyl Records

 - Remove dust and static with a record brush.

 - Wipe clean using circular movements.

 - Store vinyl records properly to prevent future problems.

 Optional: If your record is particularly grimy or mold, then we recommend you wash it with warm, soapy water and let it dry before you start step no. 1.

 1. Remove dust and static with a record brush.

 Just like sweeping before mopping a floor, removing dust and static before using a liquid solution will make your life much easier.
 Use long, gentle brush strokes with a designated tool to make sure you are removing detritus without harming the vinyl surface.
 There are plenty of brushes out there, but we can personally vouch for the Audio-Technica AT6013a.